 And thanks to Terri’s research and planning, the park was directly across the street from our hotel.

-In the past, I’ve written a few tips for finding a place to jog while on the road.
-One of these tips is, if possible, reserve a hotel close to a park.
+One of my strategies is to reserve a hotel close to a park.
 It’s not always possible, but when Terri can make it happen, she does.

 In addition to being a pleasant place to exercise, relax, and picnic, this park was a dandy place to people-watch.